-• A method is a function or procedure that reads and/or modifies the state of the class.
+- A method is a function or procedure that reads and/or modifies the state of the class. - A function returns a value (a procedure does not). - A procedure has side-effects, e.g., change the state of an object.

 Methods in Java, cont.